blue-grey/blue-grey.github.io/reads/index.md

 The Man Who Solved The Market /

+~~Advice Not Given: A Guide to Getting Over Yourself / Mark Epstein~~ Absolutely incredible read.

 ~~The Memory Police / Yoko Ogawa~~

 ~~Vengence is Mine, all Others Pay Cash / Eka Kurniawan~~